-As a company that specializes in BBQ, FireCraft carries the latest models of BBQ Guru and Flame Boss, and in order to best serve our customers, we know them inside-out.
-As people who love and live BBQ, we are also customers, having used BBQ Guru and Flame Boss, which puts us in the unique position to break down what each offers.
+As a company that specializes in BBQ, we know these products inside-out.
+As people who love and live BBQ, we are also customers, having used BBQ Guru® and Flame Boss, which puts us in the unique position to break down what each offers.

-Fixed Speed vs Variable Speed - The DigiQ and CyberQ come with BBQ Guru’s 10 CFM Pit Viper fan, which is suitable for most smokers.
+Fixed Speed vs Variable Speed - The DigiQ® and CyberQ® come with BBQ Guru’s® 10 CFM Pit Viper fan, which is suitable for most smokers.
 Both can also be upgraded to the 25 CFM Pit Bull Fan.
-However, the DigiQ and CyberQ rely on fixed-speed fans.
-A fixed-speed fan (also called single speed) is either off or on.
-It can only blow at 100%.
-That’s fine for raising or lowering temperatures by several degrees, but maintaining tight temperatures requires consistently and repeatedly achieving small changes of a degree or two.
+However, the DigiQ® and CyberQ® rely on fixed-speed fans which are pulsed on and off to modulate airflow to the fire.
+In our opinion, pulsing the fan on and off is fine for raising or lowering temperatures by several degrees, but maintaining tight temperatures requires consistently and repeatedly achieving small changes of a degree or two.
 That type of control is difficult when the fan is limited to blowing at full strength or not at all.
-BBQ Guru attempts to solve that problem by having the user manually adjust a damper on the blower to better refine airflow to the fire.
-While adjusting the damper will eventually get you closer the desired cooking temperature, it can be a time-consuming and laborious process of trial and error (Note: the CyberQ display lists Output followed by a numerical percentage, leading some to believe it's a variable speed fan.
-However, that number represents the percentage of time the fan is on, not the strength at which it's blowing.)
+BBQ Guru® attempts to solve that problem by having the user manually adjust a damper on the blower to better refine airflow to the fire.
+While adjusting the damper will eventually get you closer the desired cooking temperature, it can be a time-consuming and laborious process of trial and error.

 Controller Display and Interface: Multiple Fields vs Everything-at-a-Glance